 This is a short guide on how to copy a MySQL table using PHP.
-In this post, I will be specifically using the PDO class.
+In this post, we will be using the PDO object.

 Take a look at the following code sample: